-As it turns out, the whimsical sandwiches live up to their hype.
-Shaped like fish and stuffed with cabbage and meat, the okonomitaiyaki are the ultimate finger food.
-We tasted three (for research purpose) and loved them all, though the winning flavor was bacon and egg, a literal and figurative flavor explosion.
+As it turns out, the whimsical sandwiches lived up to their hype.
+Shaped like fish and stuffed with cabbage and meat, the okonomiyaki taiyaki are the ultimate finger food.
+We tasted three (for research purpose) and loved them all, though the winning flavor was bacon and egg, a literal and figurative flavor fantasy.

 Leave it to the snack food geniuses of Osaka to reinvent the wheel or, in this case, the taiyaki.